-Esto es una casa. = This (“this thing”) is a house.
+Eso es una casa. = That is a house.

 Uses of Non-neutral Forms

-We use the non-neutral forms (masculine, feminine, singular, plural) forms when we point to something or someone specific, where both interlocutors know what it is and don’t want to refer to it in a vague manner.
+We use the non-neutral forms when we point to something or someone specific, where both interlocutors know what it is and don’t want to refer to it in a vague manner.

 Also, when referring to people, ALWAYS use non-neutral forms.